-An agricultural consultant's report on a peanut crop takes note of an economic threshold level thrips population as well as the emergence of several species of weeds.
-Since the weather forecast predicted a dominant rainy system over the next few days, the farm manager faced the all-too-common dilemma of either quickly treating the crop for both problems, or hoping for the chance that the rain might clear.
+An agricultural consultant's report on a peanut crop takes note of an economic threshold– level thrips population as well as the emergence of several species of weeds.
+Because the weather forecast predicted a dominant rainy system over the next few days, the farm manager faced the all-too-common dilemma of either quickly treating the crop for both problems or hoping for the chance that the rain might clear.
 Deciding that the most expedient choice was to treat the crop for both problems at once, he applied a tank mix of herbicide and insecticide.

 Applying mixtures of different pesticides, or pesticides in combination with various adjuvants and fertilizers, can be an efficient approach, but there can also be negative effects.
 When choosing to tank-mix various agricultural chemicals, the applicator should be aware of the potential for adverse effects.
 Some manufacturers' pesticide labels will expressly state that the applicator assumes all liability if tank-mixing (Figure 1).
 However, unless expressly prohibited by a pesticide's label, mixing is legal.